DylanMeeus/springboot_jwt_blog/_posts/2016-03-04-4-ways-to-turn-customer-support-into-a-growth-factor.markdown

 You'll want to be fairly precise with the triggers you choose to collect and use, but you don't need to nitpick too much: if you're providing value with your emails, it'll pay off at some point.

-Shopify knows the value of pre-emptive customer service: after you sign up, after you finish some set up, but before you officially launch your store, someone from customer service reaches out to you directly.
+Shopify knows the value of pre-emptive customer support: after you sign up, after you finish some set up, but before you officially launch your store, someone from customer service reaches out to you directly.

 ![Shoppify Customer Support Onboarding Email](https://cdn.auth0.com/blog/customer-support/shoppify-onboarding-email.png)